openfaas/docs/docs/deployment/kubernetes.md

 This section covers additional advanced topics beyond the initial deployment.

-#### Deploy with SSL
+#### Deploy with TLS

-To enable SSL while using Helm, try one of the following references:
+To enable TLS while using Helm, try one of the following references:

 * [Using nginx-ingress and cert-manager](/reference/ssl/kubernetes-with-cert-manager/)